stajichlab/stajichlab.github.io/_members/kelsey-aadland.md

 role: postdoc
 group: current
 image: images/members/kelsey-aadland.jpg
-#website:
+links:
   email: kelsey.aadland@ucr.edu
-#google:
   github: kaadland
   twitter: KSAadland
 ---

 Kelsey is a Postdoc working on projects on Comparative genomics in Coccidioides, Onygenales, and Fungal evolution.
+She completed her PhD at the University of Florida.